 Creating an AI voice involves a multistep process that deploys a range of technologies.
 For an organization that is developing a more nuanced human-like AI voice, the process might include more complex voice cloning and extensive AI model training.
 The basic steps to creating an AI voice include:

 Typically, the first step to creating an AI voice involves gathering a large dataset of human speech.
-This dataset might include a variety of voice sounds, accents, emotional tones and contexts to help the AI system understand how different sounds and expressions are used in language.
+This dataset might include various forms of voice sounds, accents, emotional tones and contexts to help the AI system understand how different sounds and expressions are used in language.

 AI systems use machine learning models, especially deep learning techniques, to train on the collected voice data.
 Models like neural networks are used to identify patterns and relationships in speech, allowing the system to produce more natural-sounding voice outputs.
 Advanced methods such as voice cloning might be used to make voices sound more authentic.